lequant40/portfolio_allocation_js/README.md

   Introduced by John Lintner in the research paper [The Valuation of Risk Assets and the Selection of Risky Investments in Stock Portfolios and Capital Budgets](https://www.jstor.org/stable/1924119), the MSR portfolio possesses the highest Sharpe ratio among all the mean-variance efficient portfolios.

 - Random subspace mean-variance optimization (RSO-MVO)
-  Discovered by [David Varadi](https://cssanalytics.wordpress.com/) and formally studied by Benjamin J. Gillen in the research paper [Subset Optimization for Asset Allocation](https://authors.library.caltech.edu/79336/), the RSO-MVO portfolio combines the usage of a [random subspace optimization method](https://en.wikipedia.org/wiki/Random_subspace_method) with a mean-variance optimization method.
+  Discovered by [David Varadi](https://cssanalytics.wordpress.com/) and formally studied by Benjamin J. Gillen in the research paper [Subset Optimization for Asset Allocation](https://authors.library.caltech.edu/79336/), the RSO-MVO portfolio combines the usage of a [random subspace method](https://en.wikipedia.org/wiki/Random_subspace_method) with a mean-variance optimization method.

 - Minimum tracking error portfolio, a.k.a. index tracking portfolio
   The index tracking portfolio aims at replicating the performances of a given stock market index, or more generally of a given benchmark, with a limited number of its constituents.